hpweisberg/hpweisberg/README.md

 ## My name is Harrison Weisberg & I'm a Full Stack Engineer from Marina del Rey CA.
-### I've graduated from General Assembly's immersive Software Engineering bootcamp in March of 2023.
+### Graduated from General Assembly's immersive Software Engineering bootcamp in March of 2023.

 While I may be new to coding, my love an experience in the tech field has been a part of my life as far as I can remember.
 I'm thrilled to be able to contribute to the world of tech in new and exciting ways!